wsurles/shiny_workshop/app_histogram/README.md

-# Your First App - App 1
+# Your First App - The Basics of Shiny

 ## Step 1: Make a plot and display it in the main panel